RUCAIBox/RecBole/README.md

 We expect all contributions discussed in the issue tracker and going through PRs.

+We thank the insightful suggestions from @tszumowski, @rowedenny et.al.

+We thank the nice contributions through PRs from @rowedenny et.al.

 ## Cite
 If you find RecBole useful for your research or development, please cite the following [paper](https://arxiv.org/abs/2011.01731):